 Are we making of the Church only a department of State?
 When they ask more will we give it so easily?

-Does the Church have no wisdom to offer the State, no other opinion than that which is dictated by the CDC and WHO (both of whom have very clear anti-christian agendas)?
+Does Christianity have no wisdom to offer the State, no other opinion than that which is dictated by the CDC and WHO (both of whom have very clear anti-christian agendas)?
 Can Churches offer nothing more than regurgitating their “guidelines?”
 In willfully adapting, by some, lockstep with the State are we not in danger of possibly promoting a godless agenda?
 Are we not in danger of being aligned in a uni-polar manner with a very questionable State and Globalist narrative and agenda?
-Does the Church want to be so affiliated?
+Does Christianity want to be so affiliated?
 Have we been asking to what end and goals are certain clear trajectories of the State going?
 Will it be for ultimate “well-being?”

 In completely adapting to the State in this crisis are we in danger of compromise and the loss of our spiritual freedom and prophetic voice in the Church?